NMperson/CarND-Behavioral-Cloning-P3/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * [model.h5](https://cadence.box.com/s/kx14zqrbiyl4hfajoc52sbrh0it7qws6) containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* data shows a small sample (100 images) of the training data

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing